Barnacal History, Family Crest & Coats of Arms

-Anglo-Saxon origin and came from when a family lived in Warwickshire, where they took their name from the hamlet of Barnacle in the parish of Bulkington, six miles from Coventry.
-CITATION[CLOSE]
+The name Barnacal is of Anglo-Saxon origin and came from when a family lived in Warwickshire, where they took their name from the hamlet of Barnacle in the parish of Bulkington, six miles from Coventry.

 Early Origins of the Barnacal family

-Another 429 words (31 lines of text) covering the years 1086, 1273, 1344, 1500 and 1545 are included under the topic Early Barnacal History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Barnacal research.
+Another 215 words (15 lines of text) covering the years 1086, 1273, 1344, 1500 and 1545 are included under the topic Early Barnacal History in all our PDF Extended History products and printed products wherever possible.

 Barnacal Spelling Variations